-How to create a booking system for a therapist
+How to create an online booking system for a therapist

-This tutorial uses a massage therapist’s schedule as an example but it also applies to different types of needs, such as for booking meeting rooms, photography sessions or driving lessons.
-These types of schedules are known as resource schedules.
+This tutorial uses a massage therapist’s appointment schedule as an example for setting up an online resource schedule.
+It can be applied to different needs, such as for booking meeting rooms, photography sessions or driving lessons.
 You can use these guidelines for bookings made by one person at a time.

 Booking a one-on-one appointment

 The resource schedule allows people to book one-on-one time with a person, an item or a specific space.

 - using the appointment schedule as a simple appointment booking tool

 - offering several appointment types and lengths in a drop-down menu